easonchai/horus/packages/horus/README.md

 ### Example Output

 ```
 Reasoning: This alert indicates that the Uniswap V3 protocol, specifically the USDC/ETH pool, has a critical vulnerability that could allow attackers to drain funds.
 The wallet in question has significant funds (USDC worth $50,000) in this pool.
-To prevent potential loss, we need to withdraw the funds from the vulnerable protocol and then swap the tokens for a different, safer asset until the vulnerability is rectified.
+To prevent potential loss, we need to withdraw the funds from the compromised protocol and then swap the tokens for a different, safer asset until the vulnerability is rectified.

 Action plan contains 3 steps
 Executing step 1: withdrawal